jakub-m/rs-learning-autograd/README.md

 - Rust forces you to separate the concepts, like expression builder from computation, otherwise the problem becomes to entangled.
 When separated, the problems can be nicely implemented.
 - You can have optional arguments in a function with `&[Opts]`, where `Opts` is an enum.
+- Fitting parameters of a polynomial with a gradient descent is hard, possibly (my naive interpretation) because small changes in the parameters can cause a large change at the output.

 ## Materials